ashwanimali/JKTECH_POC/README.md

 }'
 ```

+## Modules

+1. Auth Module

+In this module we have a login route and in this we have to send username and password.
+and then we will get access_token of JWT sign of userId and role.

+2. Permission Module

+In this module we have CRUD operations for Creating , Updating , Reading and Deleting permissions.
+in this we have user based permissions.
+"userId, role, method, url" we can create permission with this keys and
+in PermissionFactory we have get permission data for the url , role and method
+- `gateway/src/factories/permission.factory.ts`

+and in PermissionGuard we get the userid and call factory method for checking the permission
+- `gateway/src/common/guards/permission.guard.ts`

+3. Documents Module

+In this module we have CRUD operation for uploading file in Documents , Updating , Reading and Deleting documents.
+in this we have multer factory for uploading files
+- `gateway/src/factories/multer.factory.ts`

+4. User Module
+In this module we have CRUD operation for Creating, Updating, Reading and Deleting the user data
+and in this user we will save the user with role and also we have createdBy so we can have trace for creator and we have updatedBy.

+5. Ingestion Module
+In this module we have route for create and get the ingestion to the microservice and we can send data via
+send method from instance of ClientProxy from @nestjs/microservices and in the other hand of microservice
+we will catch this message via @MessagePattern so we can catch any event fired from api-gateway and get message pattern data.

 ## User Authentication

 This application uses JWT-based authentication implementation with Passport.js, Have custom AuthGuard to protect all routes that require authenticated access.JWT token are issued on successfull login and are required in the Authorization header (Bearer token is required).